rfajri27/rfajri27/README.md

 I'm a fresh graduate from Brawijaya University, majoring in Computational Physics.

 - 👀 I’m interested in machine learning and enjoy exploring everything about data
-- 🌱 I'm currently learning about data analyze and try to build [my portfolio](https://rfajri27.github.io/MyPortfolio/)
+- 🌱 I'm currently learning more about Data Science and try to build [my portfolio](https://rfajri27.github.io/MyPortfolio/)
+- ⚡ Google Certified TensorFlow Developer

 ### Connect with me: